Three nuns from India say they have been

-Police free 3 nuns held against will in Spanish convent
+held against their will in cloistered convent in northwestern pilgrimage

-Three nuns from India say they have been held against their will in cloistered convent in northwestern pilgrimage city of Santiago de Compostela
+Spanish police have reportedly freed three nuns from India who say they have been held against their will in a cloistered convent in the northwestern pilgrimage city of Santiago de Compostela.

 No arrests have been made and the nuns have not pressed any charges.